 This is what the holidays look like on St. Croix…

-A month (plus) long celebration that incorporates modern day celebrations with long standing traditions, The Crucian Christmas Festival is celebrating it’s 60th anniversary this year.
+A month (plus) long celebration that incorporates modern day celebrations with long standing traditions, The Crucian Christmas Carnival is celebrating this year’s theme “All ah we are carnival”.
 The traditions date back to at least the early 1800′s when enslaved Africans were allowed to celebrate Christmas and New Years.
-What we’ve come to know as the Crucian Christmas Festival became an annual event in 1952.
+What we’ve come to know as the Crucian Christmas Carnival became an annual event in 1952.

 The best is saved for last.
-The famous Parades are the last of the official festival events.
-January 4th is the Children’s Parade and January 5th is the Adult’s Parade.
-The Parades are a beautiful display of Crucian culture with troupes dancing through the streets all day long wearing beautifully hand crafted, vibrant costumes.
+The famous Children’s Parade and Adult’s Parade are the last of the official festival events.
+The Parades are a beautiful display of Crucian culture with troupes dancing through the streets all day long wearing beautifully hand crafted, vibrant, feathery costumes.

-Check out these festive photos and videos from years past and be sure to share your photos, videos and stories with us from this year’s 60th anniversary of Crucian Christmas Festival.
+Check out these festive photos and videos from years past and be sure to share your photos, videos and stories with us from this year’s carnival!

 See you there!